 New Cannabis Products

-On October 17, 2019, the federal government will make it legal to purchase and consume edible cannabis, cannabis extracts and cannabis topicals.
+On October 17, 2019, the federal government made it legal to purchase and consume edible cannabis, cannabis extracts and cannabis topicals.

 What are these products?
 In the simplest terms, they are defined as follows: